Tanz0rz/haxe-fmod/docs/guides/bank-loading.md

 A path that settles in `ERROR` is not deduplicated.
 A second load replaces the dead entry, so a game can retry a failed fetch.

 Two spellings of one file share one refcount, because `BankRegistry.normalizePath` collapses separators and `.` segments.
 Windows backslashes are accepted.
+Two paths FMOD reports as one bank share an entry too, so the last unload of either unloads it.

 ## Loading outside the registry